Jk40git/Wikidata-OCI-Extension/README.md

 Select Text: Highlight any word you want to know or learn more about.
 </br>
-Click Extension Icon : Click the Wikidata OCI Extension icon in your browser’s toolbar.
+Click Extension Icon: Click the Wikidata OCI Extension icon in your browser’s toolbar.
 </br>
-View Summary : A pop-up will appear, displaying a short description of the selected word from Wikidata.
+View Summary: A pop-up will appear, displaying a short description of the selected word from Wikidata.
 </br>
-Read more about a particular item : Click on any item that you want to know more about.
+Read more about a particular item: Click on any item that you want to know more about.

 ## Features